schneider-san/Zaibatsu/README.md

 #### GeoLocation Report
 **`... how can you say to me "who are you?"; "I am the the man who exists in the being before the beign of the man in your eyes"; ...`**

 An impersonation is almost never complete without a geolocation report.
-Geolocation based off visitor'sIP is reported with the stolen credentials.
+Geolocation, based off visitor's IP, is reported alongside stolen credentials.

 ## Infrastructure Layout